wp-plugins/twine-social/readme.txt

 * Group your content by category (Press Reviews, Blog, News, Products, Events), and embed slices of your social media stream on individual Wordpress pages.
 * Permalinks to each of your social media tiles, optimized for SEO.
 * Responsive grid for dynamic layouts.
+* Multi-lingual, with support for many common languages.
 * Infinite scroll: load more content simply by scrolling to the bottom of the page.
 * Auto-approve all your user generated content, or set it up for prior moderation.
 * Custom CSS: Style it to fit your brand.